-The purpose of this report is to bring to the attention of the Rutland Children's Scrutiny Panel and the Rutland Adult and Health Scrutiny Panel the Annual Report 2013/14 for the Leicestershire and Rutland Safeguarding Children Board (LRLSCB) and Safeguarding Adults Board (LRSAB) for consultation and comment.
+The purpose of this report is to bring to the attention of the Rutland Health and Well-Being Board the draft Annual Report 2013/14 for the Leicestershire and Rutland Safeguarding Children Board (LRLSCB) and Safeguarding Adults Board (LRSAB) for consultation and comment.

-The report was presented for final approval to a joint meeting of the Boards at their meeting on 31st October 2014.
-Any comments or proposed additions and amendments made by the Scrutiny Panels will be considered for inclusion in the report despite the fact that it has been presented to the LRLSCB and LRSAB.
+The report will be presented for final approval to a joint meeting of the Boards at their meeting on 31st October 2014.
+Any comments or proposed additions and amendments made by the Overview and Scrutiny Committee will be considered before the final report is presented to the LRLSCB and LRSAB.